 - France -1.5

-If you bet on France, they would need to win by two goals for your bet to cash (which they did in the 2018 final).
-If you bet on Croatia, they would need to win the game by any amount or lose by less than 1 goal (which they didn’t do, so your bet would have lost).
+If you bet on France, they would need to win by two goals for your bet to cash.
+If you bet on Argentina, they would need to win the game by any amount or lose by less than 1 goal.

 Over/Under or Totals Betting

 Totals betting during the FIFA World Cup is just like betting on any other game in any other sport.
 You will be betting on whether you think the total combined score for both teams will be higher or lower than the oddsmaker’s set line.